Self-quarantine upon arrival in the Netherlands

 You should self-quarantine if you're travelling from:

-You should also self-quarantine if you're travelling from a country outside the EU, the Schengen area and the United Kingdom, except for: Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, Uruguay and China.
+You should also self-quarantine if you're travelling from a country outside the EU, the Schengen area and the United Kingdom, except for: Australia, Japan, New Zealand, Rwanda, Singapore (as of 27 October) South Korea, Thailand, Uruguay and China.
+Until 27 October, people from Canada, Georgia and Tunisia were also exempted from this rule.

 You should always self-quarantine if you're traveling from these countries and regions, even if you don’t have any symptoms of coronavirus disease (COVID-19) or you have been tested and the test shows you do not have COVID-19.